-Aug.
-8 (Bloomberg) -- Mondi Ltd., a South African maker of paper and packaging, said first-half earnings rose 35 percent as acquisitions made toward the end of 2012 helped to offset the impact of sluggish economies.
+Mondi Ltd., a South African maker of packaging and paper, said first-half earnings rose 35 percent as acquisitions and a shift to packaging products helped offset the affect of sluggish economies.

 Underlying operating profit for the six months through June advanced to 366 million euros ($488 million), compared with 272 million euros a year earlier, the company said in a statement today.
 Sales for the period rose to 3.34 billion euros from 2.82 billion euros, it said.
 The company raised its half-year dividend by 7 percent to 9.55 euro cents a share.